Are you thinking about getting a web site built for your business?

 To learn more about the planning process we recommend for keeping your website and web content organized as your business grows, see this tutorial:

-Below is a simple checklist of the content you will want to have already prepared prior to building a website:
+Below is a simple checklist of the content you will want to have already prepared prior to building a new website:

 - “Main Page” content.